 Recently bought a cast iron pan/skillet for home cooking.
 Cast iron is an ancient technology that has several benefits over the more modern non-stick technology.
-It is supposed to be cheap (just US$10 in America), but in Singapore it is quite expensive probably due to import fees.
+It is supposed to be cheap (just US$15 in America Lodge L8SK3 Cast Iron Skillet, Pre-Seasoned, 10.25-inch), but in Singapore it is quite expensive probably due to import fees.

 I bought the mid-range USA brand Lodge 10.25-inch skillet (around $60 SGD).
 It can be found in Qoo10:

 Where to buy Cast Iron Pan/Pot/Skillet Singapore

 The high-end brands include Le Creuset, Staub.
 These are very expensive (at least $100 SGD).

 - Non-stick Teflon, even with extreme care, tends to flake off and end up in food.
 Also it is released as fumes during cooking.
 It has dubious, unknown effects on humans, but is scientifically proven to be toxic to birds and rats.

 - Adds iron supplementation to cooked food.
 Iron is essential for human health to make hemoglobin in blood.